 This business is listed under the Local Business category in the United States Local Business Directory on BestYell.com.
-You can rely on our directory for trustworthy and verified business listings across the USA.
+You can rely on our directory for reliable and verified business listings across the USA.

-Stay connected with Sedona Visual Artists' Coalition through their Facebook Page.
+Follow Sedona Visual Artists' Coalition through their Facebook Page.
 Connect with them for updates, promotions, and more information about their services.

 A non-profit founded for educational and charitable purposes.
 TO DEVELOP AN ARTIST’S COMMUNITY & FOSTER INTEREST IN VISUAL ARTS BY ENCOURAGING AREA ARTISTS AND THE COMMUNITY THROUGH EDUCATION, EXHIBITIONS, AND EXPLORATION OF THE ARTS. (since 1996)